Skip to contents

 units = 5L,

-activation = keras::activation_relu
+activation = keras3::activation_relu

 )

-nnet_output <- keras::layer_dense(
+nnet_output <- keras3::layer_dense(

 hidden2,